vishal-1344/lisa/README.md

 ### C) ERROR-360 (Multi-Perspective Geometric Diagnostics)

 **ERROR-360** is a fast diagnostic layer that monitors the latent dynamics from multiple independent geometric perspectives.
-Rather than treating error as a single scalar, it exposes structured deviation signals that detect drift, oscillatory disagreement, instability, and incoherence early.
+Instead of treating error as a single scalar, it exposes structured deviation signals that detect drift, oscillatory inharmony, instability, and incoherence early.

 Let ERROR-360 produce a diagnostic vector: